I was chatting with Andrew Loh recently about how to better engage middle-ground Singaporeans on sociopolitical issues.

 For those who have been following me since my younger days, you would recall that earlier in my blogging life, I dressed rather differently.

-Not that there was anything wrong with it, I was just being a millennial lady in the early 20s – shorts/skirt above knee level; spag tops, tank tops etc.
+Not that there was anything wrong with it, I was just being a millennial lady in the early 20s – shorts/skirt above knee level; tank tops etc.

 It did not take me long to realize that behaving in such a feminine way prevented people from taking me seriously.
-No one is free from unconscious gender biasness and sometimes, even those who claim to champion for women issues can be sexist themselves.
+After all, no one is free from unconscious gender biasness.
+Sometimes, even those who claim to champion for women issues can be sexist themselves.

 Towards the end of 2015, I decided that this had to change.
 I threw out most of my old clothes and replaced them with the first work pants I ever hard in my life; long skirts that covered my knees and shirts that would over my shoulders.

 I am not sure if other women would have a similar experience.
-However, for me, I gradually noticed a decline in sexual comments online or sexist remarks such as ‘bimbo’.
+However, from dressing modestly, I gradually noticed a decline in sexual comments online or sexist remarks such as ‘bimbo’.

 By writing this post, I am not trying to say that I have become some expert in engaging Singaporeans.